Society of Former Special Agents of the Federal Bureau of Investigation: Activities

-When U.S. Senate Republicans criticized the FBI and its interrogators over the questioning of a terrorist bomber, claiming that "Larry King would have a more thorough interrogation," the national political journal Politico turned to a Society spokesperson who stated that "agents find this kind of behavior to be detestable."
+National media often turn to the Society to provide commentary on current issues affecting the FBI and its agents.
+For example, when U.S. Senate Republicans criticized the FBI and its interrogators over the questioning of a terrorist bomber, claiming that "Larry King would have a more thorough interrogation", the national political journal Politico turned to a Society spokesperson who stated that "agents find this kind of behavior to be detestable."
+The Society's Oral History project (see below) is also a continuing source of information for national news media.
+For example, when famed former Number 3 man at the FBI Cartha DeLoach died, his extensive obituary in the New York Times included quotations from his "2007 oral history interview with the Society of Former Special Agents of the F.B.I."

 In 2012, when the FBI was celebrating the 40th anniversary of the first hiring of female Special Agents, the federal agency cited the work of the Society in preserving the story of these pioneering women.
 The FBI acknowledged the opportunity given by the Society of Former Special Agents for official remembrances of two female Special Agents killed in the line of duty, Robin Ahrens and Martha Martinez.

-In accordance with the Society's goal of advocating for issues of importance to its members, the Society has resolved to oppose clemency for Leonard Peltier who is serving a life sentence for the 1975 murders of FBI agents Ronald Williams and Jack Coler and to oppose the release of Jose Echavarria who was sentenced to death for the 1990 murder of FBI agent John Bailey.
+In accordance with the Society's goal of advocating for issues of importance to its members, the Society has resolved to oppose clemency for Leonard Peltier, who is serving a life sentence for the 1975 murders of FBI agents Ronald Williams and Jack Coler, and to oppose the release of Jose Echavarria, who was sentenced to death for the 1990 murder of FBI agent John Bailey.
 Those agents were murdered during the performance of their responsibilities while they were on active duty.
 The Society has vowed to ensure their legacies endure, as well as the legacies of all FBI Special Agents killed in the line of duty.

 The official website of the FBI contains many links to articles by and about the Society of Former Special Agents.
 In a speech at a 2009 meeting of the Society of Former Special Agents, FBI Director Robert Mueller presented television actor Efrem Zimbalist Jr. with an honorary special badge of an FBI Special Agent, praising his role as Inspector Lewis Erskine in the TV series The F.B.I..
 Director Mueller noted that in 1985 the Society of Former Special Agents had already awarded Zimbalist a set of retired credentials.

-The Society's Oral History project (see below) is an important and continuing source of information for national news media.
-For example, when famed former Number 3 man at the FBI, Cartha DeLoach, recently died, his extensive obituary in the New York Times included quotations from his "2007 oral history interview with the Society of Former Special Agents of the F.B.I."

-Identity

-In his biography of J. Edgar Hoover, Puppetmaster, the Secret Life of J. Edgar Hoover author Richard Hack lauded the lifelong dedication of FBI agents, including membership in the Society of Former Special Agents after retirement: